Antony-Dong/ai_bot_devenv/README.md

 ### API Integration
 Developed functions to manage GET requests to each endpoint (`/daily`, `/random`, and `/word/{word}`), passing the parameters including `guess`, `size`, `word`, handle responses, and extract meaningful results as `response.json`.
 Conducted test cases via `test_api_endpoints()` with initial guess "apple" verifying HTTP responses and diagnosing issues via response.status_code.
-Outputs as below:
+For example, I set "apple" as target word in Guess Word Game, and the outputs as below:
 `Status Code: 200 Response`